 There are two schools of thought related to this.
 Some who think there is an existential risk because AI and other experts say that there are zero risks.
 But, rather than worrying about a future AI takeover over humans, the real risk is that we can put too much trust in the smart machines we are building.
 The problem is because a system is only as good as the data it learns from.

 The rapid adoption of the machine learning technology in the finance, advertising & media, and retail sectors along with the increase in the usage of natural language processing techniques are back to the progress of the artificial intelligence market.
 Also, artificial intelligence in a closely integrated with big data.
 Big data and AI have the inherent capability of changing the form and function of the industries.

-Fields like analyzing bid data already incorporates AI.
-Big data is currently in the exploration stage, it is to see on how AI will grow as a career option.
+Fields like analyzing bid data already incorporate AI.
+Big data is currently in the exploration stage, it is to see how AI will grow as a career option.
 Thousands of openings in artificial intelligence and machine learning posted on job boards are going unfilled.
 Since it is a budding field, the demand-supply gap of talent is huge.
-Usually the industry experts opine that the demand-supply gap of talent is one grey area that needs to address first.
+Usually, the industry experts opine that the demand-supply gap of talent is one grey area that needs to address first.
 The right skills and expertise are required to make a career in the field.

 Skills and Abilities Helpful to Careers in AI

 - An analytical thought process: Your thought process should be analytical and creative.
-The narrow and restricted thought process is a barrier to utilization of AI.
+The narrow and restricted thought process is a barrier to the utilization of AI.